SparseOpt/sparseopt.github.io/_pages/publications.md

 ---

 * <font size=3> Alain Zemkoho and  Shenglong Zhou, Computational Optimization and Application, 78(2), 625-674, 2021 <br>
-  <i>Theoretical and numerical comparison of the Karush-Kuhn-Tucker and value function reformulations in bilevel optimization</i>,
+  <i>Theoretical and numerical comparison of the KKT and value function reformulations in bilevel optimization</i>,
   <a href="https://doi.org/10.1007/s10589-020-00250-7">JCOA</a>,
   <a href="https://www.researchgate.net/publication/340769764">ResearchGate</a>,
   <a href="https://arxiv.org/abs/2004.10830">ArXiv</a></font>